 Anyway, if you couldn’t tell by my Instagram stories or posts, we had an absolute blast.
-I’ll be adding some Instagram highlights from our trip once I get the videos trimmed, too!
-But we are happy to be home and somewhat ready to get back to a sense of normalcy.
+I’ll be adding some Instagram highlights from our trip once I get time to edit!
+But we are happy to be home.
+And somewhat ready to get back to a sense of normalcy…somewhat.

 We live in the “city” now, but the vibe is just so much different.
-Maybe it’s the rivers of holidaymakers or the lead dust from the Notre Dame fire affecting my brain, but I’m pretty sure there’s just something extraordinary about Europe.
+Maybe it’s the rivers of holiday-makers.
+Or the lead dust from the Notre Dame fire affecting my brain, but there’s just something extraordinary about Europe.
 I’m well aware that we were in very popular places.
 And I know that falling into the tourist-trap can create a false sense of familiarity.
 But I felt the same high vibration that I notice when I go to Chicago or even Denver (no pun intended).
 Good energy is just good energy!

-Don’t get me wrong, having nothing to do for 2+ weeks except eat, drink, take photos and learn about history with the hubs is an absolute dream come true, but there is some truth in having too much of a good thing.
-Uffda.
-Saying that sounds so adult-y.
-Then again, lazy mornings watching Italian sunrises over the ocean really gives the comfort of routine a run for its money…
+Don’t get me wrong, having nothing to do for ~3 weeks except eat, drink, take photos and learn about history with the hubs is an absolute dream come true.
+I mean, lazy mornings watching Italian sunrises over the ocean really gives the comfort of routine a run for its money…

 Overall, the experience was fantastic.
-And I truly believe that for each moment that was less than fabulous, there were 20 awe-inspiring moments to combat any negativity that could have been noticed in the realities of travel (as opposed to the magazine, movie, or even Instagram portrayals).
+And I truly believe that for each moment that was less than fabulous, there were 20 awe-inspiring moments to combat any negativit ones.
+Plus those were just the realities of travel.
+As opposed to the magazine, movie, or even Instagram portrayals.
 And now that we know what to expect, going back will be even more of a treat.

 Oh yes… it’s worth TWO ‘absolutely’s in one sentence.
 Can you feel my enthusiasm???

 We only had 2 plates (not meals, just plates) of not impressive (borderline bad) food.
 But out of 2.5 weeks of eating more than 3x a day, that’s a pretty great turnout.
-I’ll share all the good eats from each place in the next few posts because otherwise, this becomes a NYT-length post.
+I’ll share all the good eats from each place in the next few posts.Otherwise, this becomes a NYT-length post.

-Anyway, my point is that there really was so much to choose from and each place was so different, that picking a favorite would be nearly impossible.
+Anyway, my point is that there really was so much to choose from and each place was so different.
+Picking a favorite would be nearly impossible.
 And really, I don’t need to, so I probably won’t pick just “one thing” that was the best.
 As Mindy Kaling so aptly put it, “Best Friend isn’t a person, it’s a tier”.
 And I feel the same way about favorites when it comes to travel—tier, not title.
-I loved all of it because I was exploring a whole new world (still love me some Aladdin, y’all) with my favorite human, on no agenda, which is pretty tough to improve on as far as vacations go.
+I loved all of it because I was exploring a whole new world (shoutout Aladdin, y’all) with my favorite human.
+No agenda, which is pretty tough to improve on as far as vacations go.

 That’s enough for now, and if you’re still reading this, you’re the real MVP.
 Thanks for following along on our adventure, I can’t wait to share more!